cr0sis/Real-time-International-space-station-tracker/README.md

 ### Installation: pip install ISS-Info

 # Turtle:
- turtle is a pre-installed Python library that enables users to create pictures and shapes by providing them with a virtual canvas.
+ Turtle is a pre-installed Python library that enables users to create pictures and shapes by providing them with a virtual canvas.

 # Time:
  Time module provides various time-related functions.